 Values Meaning The table will show the below items: "Reset Configuration Resources Manual Data, IRQ-3 assigned to, DMA-0 assigned to."
-The user can Controlled adjust the shown items as required. Ву Auto The table will not show the above items, and the system will Auto automatically assign the above setup.
+The user can Controlled adjust the shown items as required.
+By The table will not show The table will not show the above items, and the system will Auto automatically assign the above setup.